On the structure of affine flat group schemes over discrete valuation rings, II: Neron blowups of formal subgroup schemes in the Tannakian theory of ``abstract'' groups

 \begin{dfn} Let $G$ be a flat group scheme over $R$, and $\ph:\Ga\to G(R)$ a homomorphism of abstract groups.
 Write $\ph(\ga)_k:\mathrm{Spec}\,k\to G_k$, respectively $\ph(\ga)_K:\mathrm{Spec}\,K\to G_K$, for the closed immersion associated to $\ph(\ga):\mathrm{Spec}\,R\to G$ by base-change.
 We say that $\ph$ is \emph{dense} if $\{\ph(\ga)_k\}_{\ga\in\Ga}$, respectively $\{\ph(\ga)_K\}_{\ga\in\Ga}$, is schematically dense in $G_k$ \cite[${\rm IV}_3$, 11.10.2, p.171]{EGA}, respectively in $G_K$. \end{dfn}

 \begin{rmk}The somewhat complicated definition given above is due to the usual discrepancy between topological and schematic properties.
 Needless to say, if in the above definition $G_k$ and $G_K$ are reduced, then the condition simply means that the image of $\Ga$ in $|G_k|$ and in $|G_K|$ is dense \cite[${\rm IV}_3$, 11.10.4]{EGA}.
 But in the case of non-reduced schemes one has to proceed with caution as a simple example shows (take $\Ga=\{\pm1\}$, $R=\ZZ_2$ and $G=\mu_{2,R}$).
-The economically oriented reader will also find useful to know that requiring the family $\{\ph(\ga)\}_{\ga\in\Ga}$ to be schematically dense does not imply, in general, the above condition (same example as before). \end{rmk}
+Also note that requiring the family $\{\ph(\ga)\}_{\ga\in\Ga}$ to be schematically dense does not imply, in general, the above condition (same example as before). \end{rmk}

 \begin{prp} The following claims about the Tannakian envelope $\Pi$ of $\Ga$ are true. \begin{enumerate}\item The morphism $u:\Ga\to\Pi(R)$ is dense. \item Both fibres of $\Pi$ are reduced. \item Let $G\in(\bb{FGSch}/R)$ and let $\ph:\Ga\to G(R)$ be a dense morphism.
 Then, the morphism $u_\ph:\Pi\to G$ associated to $\ph$ by means of Corollary \ref{22.02.2017--4} is faithfully flat. \end{enumerate} \end{prp}